Drone photography has been the fastest growing photography trend in recent years.

 If your drone is flying erratically, or not hovering correctly, you will need to recalibrate this.
 Depending on your model, you will need to follow our step-by-step guide, which you can find in our article.

 Keeping your drone’s gimbal calibrated correctly is very important.
-This makes sure that your drone’s camera is level and stabilised.
+This makes sure that your drone’s camera is level and stabilized.
 To start this process, your drone needs to be on a flat and level surface.

 By accessing the gimbal’s settings, you can find the auto calibration.
 If you click this, the gimbal and camera will automatically calibrate.
 Beeps will let you know once it has finished.